This Roasted Cherry, Feta and Mint Crostini is an easy spring appetizer that’s bursting with flavor.

 - 1 pound cherries, pitted

-- ¼ pound block feta packed in water
+- 1/4 pound block of feta cheese, packed in brine

 - 1 bunch fresh mint leaves, either whole or sliced thin